torkian/Python-Class/README.md

-we use anaconda python distubtaion
+we use anaconda python distubtaion!